 Governor’s Office of Business and Economic Development (GO-Biz)

 The iHub program improves the state's national and global competitiveness by stimulating partnerships, economic development, and job creation around specific research clusters through state-designated iHubs.
 The iHubs leverage assets such as research parks, technology incubators, universities, and federal laboratories to provide an innovation platform for startup companies, economic development organizations, business groups, and venture capitalists.
-Sixteen iHubs span the state from Redding to San Diego and cover some of California's most vibrant economic sectors, including agriculture, life sciences, medical technology and bio-mass.
+Thirteen iHubs span the state from Sacramento to San Diego and cover some of California's most vibrant economic sectors, including agriculture, life sciences, medical technology and bio-mass.